-A downside to using a single focal length for all of your images is that they can all begin to look similar.
+A downside to using a single focal length for all of your images is that your images can all begin to look similar.
 My preference is to use a range of prime lenses - in no more than 1/2 or 2x focal length increments.

 Adding to its multipurpose capabilities is the relatively wide f/2.8 aperture.
 While not wide for a prime lens in this focal length, f/2.8 is as wide as zoom lenses get.
 An f/2.8 aperture is usually what I consider minimum for stopping motion indoors.
 Here is an outdoor motion-stopped example.